SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/mle-integration.md

 ***Pipeline deployment***

-Click the **Deploy** button to deploy the inference pipeline on Machine Learning Engine.
+Click the **Deploy** button to deploy the inference pipeline on MLE.

 ![Pipeline deployment](/images/zementis/mlw-app-resource-pipeline-deploy.png)